KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - They just deploy... functions !
 - Initially...
 Serverless == FaaS (Function as a Service)
 - Serverless was pioneered by AWS Lambda but now also includes anything that’s managed: “databases, messaging, storage, etc.”
-- Serverless does not mean there are no ser vers...it means you just don’t manage / provision / see them
+- Serverless does not mean there are no servers...it means you just don’t manage / provision / see them

-AWS Lambda
+##### AWS Lambda

 - Amazon EC2